hsklein/Simprovise/docs/source/tutorial.rst

 :meth:`acquire_from`.

 Every resource in a Simprovise model is managed by a resource assignment agent.
-When a process calls acquire(resource) it is actually sending a resource request message to the assignment agent managing that resource.
-In this case, the acquire_from() call is sending that request to the resource pool, which is the assignment agent for all of the resources in the pool.
+When a process calls :meth:`acquire` it is actually sending a resource request message to the assignment agent managing the call's resource argument.
+In this case, the :meth:`~modeling.resource.acquire_from` call is sending that request to the resource pool, which is the assignment agent for all of the resources in the pool.
 At this point, the calling process is suspended until it receives a response from the assignment agent.
 It is the assignment agent's